RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #57, #58, #59, #60

+Spent 4 full sessions just removing the bushes of the old height and putting new bushes of the lowered height.
+It took the full hour and a half.
+Next is to verify the visible vs invisible system to make it work better.
+Once it works properly then it should be testable.

 ## #56

 Fixed up the Risk issues.
 I needed to setup the objective to end at 20 captures,